irm-github/webpack-vue-full/README.md

-# webpack-simple
+# webpack-vue-full
-> A simple Webpack setup for quick prototyping.
+> A template is constructed by webpack, supporting vue and dll.

 ## Usage
 Download or clone this repo to your local directory.